myl7/mylmoe/content/pages/about.md

 I am myl7, Yulong Ming in real name.
 It is a pleasure to meet you!

-My CV (a.k.a. resume), which includes detailed and formal introduction of me and my experience so far, can be found on [CV page](/pages/cv/).
+My CV, which includes detailed and formal introduction of me and my experience so far, can be found on [CV page](/pages/cv/).

 As an active GitHub user, you can also refer to [my GitHub profile](https://github.com/myl7) to see most of my virtual life.